wp-plugins/spam-free-wordpress/readme.txt

 If you're running Wordpress 3.0 and up, and ARE using the [comment_form()](http://codex.wordpress.org/Function_Reference/comment_form) function to generate the comment form for use within a theme template in the comments.php file

 1. Upload to the /wp-content/plugins directory
-1. Activate
+2. Activate
-1. You're done
+3. You're done

 = Wordpress 3.0 and up - NOT using the comment_form function =

 If you're running Wordpress 3.0 and up, but are NOT using the [comment_form()](http://codex.wordpress.org/Function_Reference/comment_form) function to generate the comment form for use within a theme template in the comments.php file, then when you activate the plugin, you will not see the password field in the comment form.
 This means the comment_form() function is not outputting the comment form on the post page, so you will need to follow step 3 below.

 1. Upload to the /wp-content/plugins directory
-1. Activate
+2. Activate
-1. Copy and paste the following line into your comments.php file right after the last form field for either the email address or the URL (web site).
+3. Copy and paste the following line into your comments.php file right after the last form field for either the email address or the URL (web site):
 `<?php if(function_exists ('tl_spam_free_wordpress_comments_form')) { tl_spam_free_wordpress_comments_form(); } ?>`
-1. You're done
+4. You're done

 = Wordpress 2.8 or 2.9 =

 If you're running Wordpress 2.8 or 2.9.

 1. Upload to the /wp-content/plugins directory
-1. Activate
+2. Activate
-1. Copy and paste the following line into your comments.php (comes with your theme files) file right after the last form field for either the email address or the URL (web site).
+3. Copy and paste the following line into your comments.php (comes with your theme files) file right after the last form field for either the email address or the URL (web site):
 `<?php if(function_exists ('tl_spam_free_wordpress_comments_form')) { tl_spam_free_wordpress_comments_form(); } ?>`
-1. You're done
+4. You're done

 = Thesis Theme =

 1. Go to Thesis -> Custom File Editor, choose custom_functions.php, then click Edit selected file.
-Add the following line of code to that file.
+Add the following line of code to that file:
-1. `add_action('thesis_hook_comment_field', 'tl_spam_free_wordpress_comments_form');`
+2. `add_action('thesis_hook_comment_field', 'tl_spam_free_wordpress_comments_form');`
-1. Save changes.
+3. Save changes.

 == Frequently Asked Questions ==